 Option #2.
-Life-Distribution Rule.- If your spouse is the sole beneficiary of your IRA, then he or she is required to commence distributions over his or her life-expectancy - no later than the later of: December 31 of the year you would have attained age 701⁄2, or December 31 of the following year if you would have attained age 701⁄2.
+Life-Distribution Rule - If your spouse is the sole beneficiary of your IRA, then he or she is required to commence distributions over his or her life-expectancy - no later than the later of: December 31 of the year you would have attained age 701⁄2, or December 31 of the following year if you would die in the year you would have attained age 701⁄2.